CutieMath/d3-knowledge-base/README.md

      .attr('transform', `translate(${margin.left}, ${margin.top})`);
   ```

-- Why this works? becuase the margin left and top work as the x,y coordinate for the g svg element
+- Why this works?
+Because the margin left and top work as the x,y coordinate for the g svg element
   and the width and height used in subsequent elements will be used as the margin for the right and
   bottom margin for example